Other Exercises

 Have you seen the old man

-In the closed market
+In the down market

-Hand held at his side
+held loosely at his side

 Yesterday's paper telling yesterday's news